-After a "critical mass" of manufacturing equipment (ovens, crucibles, drills, lathes, 3-D fabricators, etc.) has been transported to the first base, lunar regolith resources will be used as feedstock for the production of virtually all of the products that are necessary for the construction of infrastructure elements and human habitats.[1, 2] For example, lunar iron and aluminum will be used to create pipes, panels, wires, wheels, and structural beams, and lunar silicon will be used for the production of photovoltaic (solar) cells, transistors, fiber-optic cables, mirrors, and lenses.
-Oxygen and other light elements that are not needed for unmanned activities will be recovered from lunar mining and manufacturing operations and stored for later agricultural and human habitation applications.
+After a critical mass of manufacturing equipment (ovens, crucibles, drills, lathes, 3-D printers, etc.) has been transported to the first base, lunar regolith resources will be used as feedstock for the production of virtually all of the tools and other products that are necessary for the construction of infrastructure elements and human.
+For example, lunar iron and aluminum will be used to create pipes, panels, wires, wheels, and structural beams and lunar silicon will be used for the production of photovoltaic (solar) cells, transistors, fiber-optic cables, mirrors, and lenses.
+Excess oxygen and other light elements that are not needed for unmanned activities will be recovered from lunar mining and manufacturing operations and stored for later agricultural and human habitation applications.
 While the relative abundance of elements on the Moon is not ideal, sufficient quantities are present to build a substantial infrastructure that will support scientific exploration and permanent human settlements.